birdneststream/asciibird/README.md

   * Show and hide layers
   * Change layer order
   * Double click to rename layer
+  * Context menu for layers
-* Copy and paste ASCII blocks between tabs
+* Copy and paste ASCII blocks between tabs with the select tool
 * Remembers state on refresh and when the browser loads, can also export the state to a file and load elsewhere.
   * So you never lose your ascii art!
   * Saves layers, brushes data also to same file
 * Can import from clipboard, load from irc.watch/ascii, load from file
 * Can export mirc ascii to clipboard, file or HTTP POST
+* 99 Colour support
-* 99 Colour support, swap colours with button click
+* Swap fg and bg colours with button click or alt + k
 * Mirror X and Y
 * Grid mode with alt + g
-* Undo and redo with ctrl + z and ctrl + y, undos are set to a limit of 50 at the moment.
+* Undo and redo with ctrl + z and ctrl + y, undos are set to a limit of 200 at the moment.
 * Fg, Bg and Char boxes to filter when using certain tools
   * For example filling with Char unchecked will ignore characters when filling
+  * If you want to remove the background but keep the text, unchek FG and Char and eraser the bg only.
 * Image overlay to trace images
+ * Accepts URLs only at the moment
+ * Can adjust the size and properties
 * Toolbar containing
-  * Select
+  * Select, to copy and paste blocks as brushes
-  * Text mode
+  * Text mode, with arrow key support
   * Fill background blocks
   * Brush mode, can be controlled with keyboard and mouse
   * Block picker (grab fg, bg and char of a block)
   * Eraser - remove blocks, can be controlled with keyboard and mouse
   * Fill Eraser - Fill remove blocks by bg, fg or char
 * Brush Library and History
-  * Make circle, square and cross brushes by sizes
+  * Make circle, square, cross and other brushes by sizes
   * Brush history, can save or re-use old brushes
   * Library - Save most used brushes to library
   * Brush history is set to a limit of 50